-Top 5 things to know about the Affordable Care Act (ACA) if you have Medicare:
+Top 5 things to know about the health care law if you have Medicare:

 - Your Medicare coverage is protected.

-Medicare isn’t part of the Health Insurance Marketplace established by ACA, so you don't have to replace your Medicare coverage with Marketplace coverage.
+Medicare isn’t part of the Health Insurance Marketplace established by the health care law, so you don't have to replace your Medicare coverage with Marketplace coverage.
 No matter how you get Medicare, whether through Original Medicare or a Medicare Advantage Plan, you’ll still have the same benefits and security you have now.

 You don’t need to do anything with the Marketplace during Open Enrollment.

 - You get more preventive services, for less.
 Medicare now covers certain preventive services, like mammograms or colonoscopies, without charging you for the Part B coinsurance or deductible.
 You also can get a free yearly "Wellness" visit.

 - You can save money on brand-name drugs.
 If you’re in the donut hole, you'll also get a 55% discount when buying Part D-covered brand-name prescription drugs.
 The discount is applied automatically at the counter of your pharmacy—you don’t have to do anything to get it.
 The donut hole will be closed completely by 2020.

 - Your doctor gets more support.
 With new initiatives to support care coordination, your doctor may get additional resources to make sure that your treatments are consistent.